 The average time to sell a house in the UK

-Thanks to a spike in buyer demand following the Spring Budget (where a stamp duty holiday extension and new 95% mortgage scheme were announced) the average time to sell has fallen by nearly a week across the UK.
+Due to a spike in buyer demand during and after our various UK lockdowns (when a stamp duty holiday extension and the 95% mortgage scheme were announced) the average time to sell fell by nearly a week across the UK.

 Don’t take your foot off the pedal

 Remember: despite the stats, a quick sale is not guaranteed, and there’s no time to lose if you’re planning on selling.
-Due to high levels of demand, there can be backlogs that cause delays, particularly during the conveyancing process.
+High levels of demand, can cause backlogs that cause delays, particularly during the conveyancing process.